drusepth/mmorpgrps/README.md

 * Players will be able to choose where their knights spawn, allowing for more tactical spawns, better faction strongholds, and scoreboard-led assassination missions.

-And, of course, suggestions are welcome
+And, of course, suggestions are welcome!

 Scoring
 -------